Because I'm the Goddess: Characters

 The Goddess Pandora was created to be the epitome of everything mortal men desire.
 She appears on Earth as a busty blonde with a bubbly personality and the intellectual capacity of a typical household appliance.
-She exudes an aura of desirability so powerful that all men she encounters will eagerly do anything she wishes, with Aoi and Maya being the only exception.
+She exudes an aura of desirability so powerful that all men she encounters will eagerly do anything she wishes, with Aoi and Maya being the only exceptions.
 Women are not affected by this power, and in fact find her rather unpleasant.
-She also speaks in third person exclusively.
+She also speaks in the third person exclusively.

 As an adult, Pandora can do almost anything with her divine power, which makes her especially dangerous when combined with her poor impulse control.
 Her special ability, the Goddess Wish, channels her divine energy into a Wish that she usually doesn't specify—in Volume 2 she changes a store owner's entire shop into solid gold as a thank you for helping her.
-When Pandora uses a Wish, she is reverted to a "lolita" form, where she looks and acts like a more well-behaved ten-year-old girl.
+When Pandora uses a Wish, she reverts to a "lolita" form, where she looks and acts like a more well-behaved ten-year-old girl.
 To change back, Pandora always needs her slave Aoi around to kiss her and restore her powers.

 Pandora's adult form can also "see" when a man is enslaved to a Gift and when a woman is possessed by one.
 This usually takes the form of an invisible chain around the man's neck, held by the Gift's host.
 By kissing Aoi and using the spell "Asich Ergalion!", Pandora can transform Aoi's soul into a giant mystical tool (such as an axe, gloves, fan, spoon, etc.) to "break the chain" and free the victims, who have little memory of their possession.
 The Gift takes the form of a putto, which Pandora absorbs into her own body with no ill effect.

 Not long after they first met, Pandora declared Aoi was her manservant, and her repeated affirmations show it's an important thing to her.
 She promoted him from manservant to special manservant in Volume 1, finally culminating in the end with her admitting she loved him.
 She gets extremely jealous of anyone giving romantic attention to Aoi, and it sometimes makes her fly off the handle.